turri21/CDi_Senhor/README.md

 * "The Secret of Nimh" (Philips Edition) has the wrong frame rate?
 Sometimes?
 * "The Secret of Nimh" (VCD) doesn't play
     * Huffman decoding in state 14 takes too long
-* Broken audio with "Lost Eden"
+* Broken crossfade effect when moving without FMV in "Lost Eden"
 * Slow motion with VCDs is behaving incorrect
 * Leaving the cake Puzzle in 7th Guest freezes (everytime?)
 * Weird shifted graphics with "David and Goliath"
-* Problems with aborted audio playback with "Les Guignols de l’Info"?
 * VCD resolution for white book
 * Sound bugs on the police procedures disk?
 * Find a better solution for reducing CPU speed
 * Black flicker during intro of Ultimate Noah's Ark in 60 Hz mode
     * A workaround is CPU overclocking.
 Problem not visible on real machine.
 * Give a signal to the user when CPU data stalling occured
-* Find a better solution for CD data stalling (take a screenshot or plug in a USB device)
+* Find a better solution for CD data stalling (take a screenshot)
     * PSX core seems to halt the whole machine to avoid this situation
 * Fix regression: Audio hiccups during Philips Logo in Burn:Cycle
     * A workaround is CPU overclocking